JeHwanYoo/nest-hexagonal-showcase/README.md

 - **Intended for Medium to Large Organizations**: This architecture is designed with medium to large development organizations in mind.
 Use it when you have clear role and responsibility separation between domains.
 If you're developing all domains alone, this architecture might be unnecessarily complex.

-- **Database Choice**: This showcase uses SQLite for simplicity.
+- **Database Choice**: This showcase uses PostgreSQL.
 In a production environment, select the DBMS that best fits your requirements.

 ## Project Setup